mbrlabs/pixl/README.md

 pixl is a lightweight image processing library, written in C++11.

 The main goals of this project are ease of use and performance.
 All operations can optionally be run on multiple threads.
 Image decoding/encoding is done by third party libraries.
-Pixl uses [libpng](http://www.libpng.org/pub/png/libpng.html) for png images, [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org/) for jpeg and [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) for everything else.
-While the stb library is very convenient to use, it is not very performant or secure.
-In the future i am going to add more decoding/encoding options, but until then do NOT use this library in a production environment.
+Currently supported image formats are: png and jpeg.

 ## Usage
 ```cpp